Warrior-li/JAVA2024/Weekly Workbooks/04 MVC and Collections/README.md

  <a href='04%20Dynamic%20Board%20Size/slides/segment-1.pdf' target='_blank'> ![](../../resources/icons/slides.png) </a> <a href='04%20Dynamic%20Board%20Size/slides/segment-2.pdf' target='_blank'> ![](../../resources/icons/slides.png) </a> <a href='04%20Dynamic%20Board%20Size/video/segment-1.mp4' target='_blank'> ![](../../resources/icons/video.png) </a> <a href='04%20Dynamic%20Board%20Size/video/segment-2.mp4' target='_blank'> ![](../../resources/icons/video.png) </a> <a href='04%20Dynamic%20Board%20Size/deep/segment-1.pdf' target='_blank'> ![](../../resources/icons/deep.png) </a> <a href='04%20Dynamic%20Board%20Size/deep/segment-1.mp4' target='_blank'> ![](../../resources/icons/deep.png) </a>

 Currently the core data structure of the `OXOModel` class is a 2D array.
-This allows us to maintain a data representation of the current state of the board at any particular time.
+This allows us to maintain a data representation of the current state of the game board.
-There is however a problem in that this constrains us to a particular board size (for example 3x3).
+There is however a problem in that this constrains us to a particular board size (namely 3x3).
 It would be nice to be able to alter the size of the board _during_ a game !
 For example, if during a game it became clear that there was going to be a draw (with all cells being occupied, but with no clear winner)